xronos-inc/xronos_docker_ansible/README.md

 - ansible 2.15 or later

 Host that will run docker
-- Ubuntu 22.04 or later (or equivalentr Debian-based Linux distro running apt)
+- Ubuntu 22.04 or later (or equivalent Debian-based distro running apt)

 # How to use this role